 They also have flavors such as the Canadian Morning Squeal with maple icing and bacon bits, and the Dead Elvis with bananas, bacon, peanut butter, jelly, and a cream filling.

-Oh, yeah their donuts are really rich, so you probably only need one or you might want to share depending on what you order.
+Their donuts are really rich, so you probably only need one or you might want to share depending on what you order.

-San Pedro Square Market
+Grab a Bite to Eat at San Pedro Square Market

-There are so many decent eateries to choose from in here that you’ll probably have trouble deciding what to try first.
+There are so many eateries to choose from here that you’ll probably have trouble deciding what to try first.

-This is also a great place to sample craft beer at either Market Beer Co. or the Market Bar.
+This is also a good place to sample craft beer at either Market Beer Co. or the Market Bar.

 If you’re after more of a caffeine buzz to start off a day in San Jose, B2 Coffee has some of the tastiest coffee in the city!